 What to do?

-Large part of consumers highly values the personalized experiences they get.
-Look at the examples we discussed: Netflix would not be as successful as it is, without the smart targeting it is able to do.
+A large part of consumers highly values the personalized experiences they get.
+Look at the examples we discussed: Netflix would not be as successful as it is, without the smart targeting it can do.
 But the privacy concerns do exist.
 Therefore both businesses and consumers need to evolve their ways of working.
 Customers need to pay closer attention to what they’re agreeing to and take responsibility for sharing their information.
-But this is only possible, when businesses strive to be more transparent when it comes to the use of the customer data.
+But this is only possible when businesses strive to be more transparent when it comes to the use of customer data.